Personalized Workout & Meal PlansGet Started

 We wanted to give you a few other looks on how you can do incline flys with different equipment that will slightly change the stimulus on your muscles.
 Here are few of the best incline fly variations.

 The cable incline fly is the perfect variation to the standard dumbbell incline fly because the cable places constant tension on the muscles throughout the movement.
 When doing incline flys with dumbbells, the top of the movement has minor strain on the muscles; therefore, you need to contract your pecs extra hard to make up for the lack of stress.
-But with cable incline flys there’s stress on the pecs even at the top of the exercise as you’re fighting against the resistance of the cable.
+But with cable flys at an incline there’s stress on the pecs even at the top of the exercise as you’re fighting against the resistance of the cable.

 Follow the same cues as a regular incline fly, make sure the bench is set up correctly before starting the exercise.